ramjke/Translumo/README.md

 ### Use Borderless or Windowed Modes in Games (Not Fullscreen)
 These modes are required for correct translation overlay display.
 If your game does not support them, use tools like [Borderless Gaming](https://github.com/Codeusa/Borderless-Gaming).

-### Install the Application on an SSD
-Reduces cold launch time with the EasyOCR engine as large models are loaded into RAM.

 ## FAQ

 **Q: I get "Failed to capture screen" or nothing happens after translation starts**
 A: Ensure the target window is active.
 Restart Translumo or reopen the target window if needed.

-**Q: I get "Text translation failed" after successful translation**
-A: Translation service may have temporarily blocked requests from your IP.
-Change translator or configure a proxy list.

-**Q: Can't enable Windows OCR**
-A: Run the application as Administrator.
-Translumo checks installed Windows language packs via PowerShell.

 **Q: Borderless/windowed mode is set, but the translation window is under the game**
 A: With the game running and focused, press the hotkey (**Alt+T** by default) to hide and show the translation window.